remogatto/gospeccy/README.md

     CTRL+p
     RETURN

-And see your shining new ZX Spectrum computer responding :)
+And see your shining new ZX Spectrum 48k responding :)

 Tips: to simulate a backspace hit: